MattyTurbo299/MattyTurbo299/Mimo_Proj-1.md

 - Formatting Strings;
 - Comparing Numbers and Strings;
 - Discovering Types and Comparisons;
-- Learning how to allow the user to input and produce responces, producing a conversation.
+- Learning how to allow the user to input and produce responses, producing a conversation.

 ## How this works